-5 Brzezinski Z. Op. cit.
-P. 1-3.

-6 For details see: Köchler H. World Order in an Age of Transition // The Saint Petersburg Lectures: Civilization and World Order: Studies in International Relations.
-Vienna: International Progress Organization, 2019.
-Vol. XXXIV.
-P. 61-73.
+11 "Toward a Global Realignment," in: The American Interest, Vol. 11, No. 6 (July/August 2016), pp. 1-3.
+12 For details see Köchler, "World Order in an Age of Transition," in: The Saint Petersburg Lectures: Civilization and World Order.
+Studies in International Relations, Vol. XXXIV.
+Vienna: International Progress Organization, 2019, pp. 61-73.

-but also has poisoned the climate of international co-operation and profoundly destabilized the system of global security.
-The unilateralist strategy is essentially revisionist.
+European Union, is evidence of an exclusivism that is at variance with the purposes and principles of the United Nations.
+This policy has not only seriously undermined the free trade system of the WTO [World Trade Organization], but also has poisoned the climate of international co-operation and profoundly destabilized the system of global security.13 The unilateralist strategy is essentially revisionist.
 It is part of a larger struggle for power in the beginning 21st century, namely for the preservation of the dominant position of the West under an emerging new order that will be different from the fragile multipolar balance of power after World War II.

 In its structure, it resembles the competitions for power in earlier periods of transition.
 However, what has changed in the constant struggle for power are its implications for the survival of mankind.
-Any "repositioning" - or realignment - within the global balance of power, involving the major global players, now occurs under the sword of Damocles of nuclear annihilation.
+Any "repositioning" - or realignment within the global balance of power, involving the major global players, now occurs under the sword of Damocles of nuclear annihilation.
 It is to be hoped that this risk will at least caution rational rulers who understand the logic of "mutual deterrence."
 The argument in favor of deterrence is based on the rationale of "mutually assured destruction," another term from the inventory of the Cold War era.
 However, an appeal to the rationality - and responsibility - of leaders of the great powers in the Security Council may not be enough.
-In spite of the grand strategy of non-proliferation embodied in the NPT,2 nuclear weapons capability has already spread beyond the traditional "nuclear club.'
+In spite of the grand strategy of nonproliferation embodied in the NPT,14 nuclear weapons capability has already spread beyond the traditional "nuclear club."
 The unstable global situation and the regime change interventionism of the post-Cold War years seem to have led an increasing number of countries to view nuclear arms as insurance policy for national survival.
-The Advisory Opinion of the International Court of Justice, leaving open whether in a case where a state's survival is at stake - "in an extreme circumstance of self-defence"3 - the use of nuclear arms might be in conformity with international law, hasn't made things any easier.
+The Advisory Opinion of the International Court of Justice, leaving open whether in a case where a state's survival is at stake - "in an extreme circumstance of selfdefence"15 - the use of nuclear arms might be in conformity with international law, hasn't made things any easier.
 Legal ambiguities notwithstanding, in the logic of mutually assured destruction, an insurance policy for survival may quickly turn into a guarantee of collective suicide.